parkeryoung/jirgit/README.md

-# Jiragit
+# Jirgit

   A gem to smooth the integration of JIRA and Git in a common software development workflow.
-Jiragit automates the insertion of JIRA numbers and hyperlinks into Git commits, and provides a tool useful for accessing JIRA and Github while working on the command line.
-Pronounced 'drag it'.
+Jirgit automates the insertion of JIRA numbers and hyperlinks into Git commits, and provides a tool useful for accessing JIRA and Github while working on the command line.

 ## Context